 This is how it works:

-We managed to use as little as 0.5ms for each frame.
+We managed to use as little as 0.5ms for each frame (on my 2015 MacBook).
 We throttle it to avoid useless computations that would get ignored by the browser if executed more than once per frame.
 This makes it possible to compute the position of a popper during the scroll of the page or an animation without lag.

 Below you can find a capture I did while I was scrolling the container up and down several times repeatedly.